whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

 ### Riot

 Things begin going wrong for the players the minute they arrive in Northport.
 Whether they teleport in, get off a boat, or simply walk into town, immediately there are cries from the crowd in the street of 'Orc spies!', 'The Orcs are attacking!' and 'The undead are here!'.
-A pair of unarmed kobolds walking through the street, the player characters, and a gaunt looking old man are immediately set upon by the crowd as people begin screaming.
-Members of the crowd are commoners, and the street is packed with them, roughly 50 of them are involved in the riot.
-Any commoner who can't reach a target on its turn will begin to riot and break or steal whatever they can reach.
+A pair of unarmed kobolds walking through the street, the player characters, and a gaunt looking old man are screamed at by the crowd, and it is clear that they will attack if not calmed down.
+The players can attempt to calm the crowd as a skill challenge using their own creativity.
+The players must keep the crowd calm for 2 minutes before the guards will arrive and disperse them.
+The players can see the guards approaching in the distance and judge the length of time until their arrival.
+The party as a whole can only use a particular skill once, and each successful use keeps the crowd from attacking for 30 seconds.

-After 10 rounds of combat, 10 members of the city guard will arrive from all sides led by Vanriel Glamfara.
+10 members of the city guard will arrive from all sides led by Vanriel Glamfara.
 They are wielding clubs, and their threat of overwhelming force will put an end to the riot.
-If the party has already dealt with all rioters by that point without killing anyone, Vanriel will thank them and invite them back to her office.
+If the party has avoided combat or avoided killing any rioters, Vanriel will thank them and invite them back to her office.
 If the party used deadly force on the rioters, she will take them into custody for manslaughter.
 The kobolds and old man, if still alive, will also be taken into protective custody.

 ### Guard Captain Vanriel Glamfara